adjspecies/work.adjectivespecies.com/posts/engagement.md

 And [a][s] *still* sat here.

-Those few months when I was burning too bright in an attempt to light up vast, crenelated spaces of nothing caught up with me.
+Those few months when I was burning too bright in an attempt to light up vast, crenellated spaces of nothing caught up with me.
 I borrowed a little too much time from the future and that nothing started winning out.
 I wrote a will.
 I wrote a Note.
 I collapsed again.
 All that nasty stuff.

 Anyway.